prism-zip/prism-dictation/readme.rst

                         this can be useful so "push to talk" setups can be released while you finish speaking (zero disables).
   --suspend-on-start    Start the process and immediately suspend.
-                        Intended for use when nerd-dictation is kept open where resume/suspend is used for dictation instead of begin/end.
+                        Intended for use when prism-dictation is kept open where resume/suspend is used for dictation instead of begin/end.
   --punctuate-from-previous-timeout SECONDS
                         The time-out in seconds for detecting the state of dictation from the previous recording,